It’s Masters Week! A Special Tournament and Learning From the Best Players In The World

 History of the Masters Tournament at Augusta National

-With the Masters being played in early April each year, I am always so revved up after tuning in.
+With the Masters being played in early April, I am always so revved up after tuning in.

-Maybe it’s because golf courses are always just opening up from the long winter and a new golf season is upon us.
-It seems to be a perfect kickoff!
+Maybe it’s because golf courses are just opening up from the long winter and a new golf season is the prefect kickstart to the season where I live.

-If you are looking for some motivation or inspiration, watching the Masters is a great way to inspire anyone to go out and start swinging those clubs.
+If you are looking for some motivation or inspiration, watching the Masters is a great way to be inspired.
+After Sunday at the Masters, I always want to get out and start swinging the clubs.

 Amen Corner at Augusta National

-I was listening to an interview today by one of the highly ranked PGA Tour Pros, Rory McIlroy, and he was asked how he was going to play this weekend.
-He said it’s all about “committing, trusting, and getting out of my head”.
+I was listening to an interview a few years ago by Rory McIlroy, and he was asked how he was going to play over the weekend.
+He had said it’s all about “committing, trusting, and getting out of my head”.
 He knows the course, he knows he can win, but it’s about getting past all the thinking and just doing and performing.

-I like to watch these interviews and watch these golf tournaments because you can learn so much about the game, from the swing mechanics, the terminology, the history and the challenges that even the best golfers in the world face.
+I like to watch these interviews and golf tournaments like the Masters because you can learn so much about the game.

 Tune in To the Masters

-The Masters starts tomorrow (Thursday) and is played for 4 days.
+The Masters starts on Thursday and is played for 4 days.

 I still remember watching Jordan Spieth’s painful end to his 2016 Masters run and when Tiger Woods won it again in 2019 after 14 years.
 The emotions, the ups and downs, and everything about this tournament are just so exciting and moving to watch.